Acorns Review – Turn Your Spare Change into an Investment Portfolio

 Acorns Robo-Advisor Review Wrap Up

-And not only is saving money automatic with the app, but so is investing.
+Not only is saving money automatic with the app, but so is investing.
 It’s perfect for the new investor too, since your portfolio is professionally designed and managed.
 Acorns handles the entire process for you.
 And the Grow online magazine by Acorns offers top-notch financial advice.

 With the emphasis on new and small savers and investors, Acorns is not a preferred investment platform for seasoned investors who may be looking for more sophisticated investment options.
 Investors with larger incomes and those seeking a more comprehensive investment platform would be well served to look elsewhere.

 Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up through the affiliate link.
 That said, I never recommend anything I don’t personally believe is valuable.